MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -SuppressXAnonymousTls
-!!!
-Exchange Server 2010

-The SuppressXAnonymousTls parameter specifies whether this Receive connector supports the standard TLS encryption for incoming connections.
-By default, all communications between Exchange 2010 Hub Transport servers is protected with TLS.
-However, if you need to disable TLS on a specific connection in your organization, you can create a specific Receive connector and set the SuppressXAnonymousTls parameter to $true.
-The default value is $false.

-Before you can set this parameter to $true, you must use the Set-TransportServer cmdlet to set the UseDownGradedExchangeServerAuth parameter to $true on the server this Receive connector is configured.

-!!!
-Exchange Server 2013

-The SuppressXAnonymousTls parameter specifies whether this Receive connector supports the standard TLS encryption for incoming connections.
-By default, all communications between servers is protected with TLS.
-However, if you need to disable TLS on a specific connection in your organization, you can create a specific Receive connector and set the SuppressXAnonymousTls parameter to $true.
-The default value is $false.

-Before you can set this parameter to $true, you must use the Set-TransportService cmdlet to set the UseDownGradedExchangeServerAuth parameter to $true on the server this Receive connector is configured.

-!!!
-Exchange Server 2016

 The SuppressXAnonymousTls parameter specifies whether the X-ANONYMOUSTLS Extended SMTP extension is enabled or disabled on the Receive connector.
 Valid values are:

 - $true: X-ANONYMOUSTLS is disabled and isn't advertised in the EHLO response.
 This setting also requires that you set the UseDownGradedExchangeServerAuth parameter to the value $true on the Set-TransportService cmdlet on the server.